 PLO 11 Project Management: An ability to demonstrate management skills and apply engineering principles to one’s own work, as a member and/or leader in a team, to manage projects in a multidisciplinary environment.

 PLO 12 Lifelong Learning: An ability to recognize importance of, and pursue lifelong learning in the broader context of innovation and technological developments.

 The Academic Program

 The first year of the program provides firm grounding in natural sciences, mathematics, computing and electrical engineering.
-Foundational courses in computer science and electrical engineering will provide students a meaningful introduction to both the disciplines.
-Students will then take core electrical engineering and mathematics courses that will provide a solid foundation for taking more advanced elective courses.
+Foundational courses in computer science and electrical & computer engineering will provide students a meaningful introduction to both the disciplines.
+Students will then take core electrical & computer engineering and mathematics courses that will provide a solid foundation for taking more advanced elective courses.
 The final year is devoted to a year-long capstone project, technical electives, and supporting courses.
 Alongside their specialized training, students are required to take courses outside their major to facilitate a broad exposure to knowledge.
 This includes the mandatory University Liberal Core component and inter disciplinary engineering electives.